okta/okta-spring-boot/README.md

 }
 ```

 [Full Stack Reactive with Spring WebFlux, WebSockets, and React](https://developer.okta.com/blog/2018/09/25/spring-webflux-websockets-react) uses both SSO and a resource server.
 Its current code uses Spring Security's OIDC support.
-Switching it to [use the Okta Spring Starter](https://github.com/oktadeveloper/okta-spring-webflux-react-example/pull/11) reduces the lines of code quite a bit.
+[Changing it to use the Okta Spring Starter(https://github.com/oktadeveloper/okta-spring-webflux-react-example/pull/11) reduces the lines of code quite a bit.

 ## Supporting server side applications - OAuth Code flow